✨ New: Try our AI‑powered Search (Ctrl + K) — Read more

 In both cases, static node port assignments are determined by the values in the values.yaml file used during the Helm installation.

-For the Data Gateway variant, the ports for the Agent Proxy and the Metrics Gateway are determined by the openMetricsGateway.agentProxyPort and openMetricsGateway.metricsGatewayPort parameters, respectively.
+For the Gateway variant, the ports for the Agent Proxy and the Metrics Gateway are determined by the openMetricsGateway.agentProxyPort and openMetricsGateway.metricsGatewayPort parameters, respectively.

 These values are automatically populated when you download the values.yaml file from Provider Connectivity Assurance.
-For a csv Sensor Collector, the filewatcher.nodePort defaults to 3000.
-For a Data Gateway Sensor Collector, the port assignments are based on the connector configuration you created in the Provider Connectivity Assurance user interface when you created the Sensor Collector.
+For a Filewatcher Sensor Collector, the filewatcher.nodePort defaults to 3000.
+For a Gateway Sensor Collector, the port assignments are based on the connector configuration you created in the Provider Connectivity Assurance user interface when you created the Sensor Collector.

 Important: As mentioned in the Configuration article, the default Gateway ports (55777 and 55888) are outside of the valid port range for most Kubernetes clusters (node port range is typically 30000-32767), so if you are deploying a Gateway to a Kubernetes cluster, you will most likely need to select different values for these ports.
 The port assignments for any of these ports must respect the valid node port range for your Kubernetes cluster.